xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 # 云计算项目

-Developed a fully functional software as a service. genomics annotation application on AWS with Gunicorn, Flask, SQLAlchemy and PostgreSQL.
+Developed a software as a service on AWS.
+It's about genomics annotation application.
+genomics annotator and web application.
+users submit a genomics file on the web, genomics annotator will analysis the file and generate a result.
+Users can then download the result.
+Integrated external SaaS providers, like Globus Auth for user identification, Stripe for managing subscription and billing functions.

-• Incorporated Simple Notification Service (SNS) and Simple Queue Service (SQS) as a message broker to decouple back-end services.
+Inorder to decouple back-end services, I use Simple Notification Service (SNS) and Simple Queue Service (SQS) as a message broker.
+The number of annotation requests may change over time, so I achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch, increase or decrease the number of instances.
-• Implemented fast searching for user jobs with DynamoDB, stored user files using S3.
+Implemented fast searching for user jobs with DynamoDB, stored user files using S3.
-• Achieved auto scaling using Elastic Load Balance (ELB) and Cloud Watch.
-• Integrated external SaaS providers, like Globus Auth for user identification, Stripe for managing subscription and billing functions.

 # About the company